-The aggregate fees billed to us by Marcum in connection with the annual audit of our financial statements, for the review of our financial statements included in our public company filings, if any, and for other services normally provided in connection with statutory and regulatory filings, if any, were \$266,735 and \$156,583 for the years ended December 31, 2018 and 2017, respectively.
-The increase in audit fees in 2018 relates primarily to additional services performed by Marcum related to our initial public offering (completed in January 2018), follow-on public offering (completed in December 2018) and additional filings required by publicly traded companies.
+The aggregate fees billed to us by Marcum in connection with the annual audit of our financial statements, for the review of our financial statements included in our public company filings, and for other services normally provided in connection with statutory and regulatory filings, were \$207,150 and \$266,735 for the years ended December 31, 2019 and 2018, respectively.
+The decrease in audit fees in 2019 relates primarily to a reduced number of registration statements filed in 2019.